DominikWaldowski5510/Dominik_Waldowski_Porfolio/_posts/16-01-16-PetrolGame.md

 <h2><b>Engine/Language</b></h2>
 Visual Studio C#
 <h2><b> Description/Aim</b></h2>
 Produce console based game where cars fuel their vehicles at petrol station.
 Consider different types of fuel like diesel and petrol with different types of cars.
+This project was part of "Introduction to c#" module at University.
 <h3>Development Duration</h3>
 12 weeks, Semester 1 of year 1
 <h1><b>Development Log</b></h1>